Updated April 20, 2023

-There are three different ways to install which is as follows.
+There are three different ways to install which are as follows.

 The first way is by using Stable builds: In this way, it depends on the current stable release of Tensorflow and we can use the pip command to install the TensorFlow package.

 pip install –upgrade tensorflow-probability